Why Bankruptcy Doesn’t Always Erase Student Loan Debt

-Today, the debt from student loans is the second highest in consumer after mortgage debt.
-Unpaid student loans debt totals $1.3 trillion in the US.
+Today, the debt from student loans is the second-highest in consumer after mortgage debt.
+Unpaid student loan debt totals $1.3 trillion in the US.
 Most 2016 grads in New Jersey owe an average of $28,233, below the national average of $37,172.

 Congress’s 1976 Legislation

-This is due to a passed legislation in 1976.
+This is due to legislation passed in 1976.
 Back in the 70s, there was concern that more students would default on their loans, so Congress passed a bill stating borrowers had to wait up to five years before being included in bankruptcy discharges (unless undue hardships could be proven).